 University of Wisconsin—Milwaukee

 Human Resources Specialist

-- 8% projected growth for employment of writers and authors with a Bachelor’s degree through 2026.
+- 8% projected growth for employment of writers and authors with a bachelor’s degree.
 (U.S. Dept. of Labor, Bureau of Labor Statistics)

 - With a bachelor’s degree from SVSU’s English program, career doors are open to a multitude of fields including education, publishing, law, social work, library and information science, business, government, public relations and many more.